Unleash/unleash/website/docs/feature-flag-tutorials/react/examples.md

 Doing a gradual rollout for a React-based application with Unleash is very straightforward.
 To see this in action, follow our [How to Implement Feature Flags in React](/feature-flag-tutorials/react) tutorial, which implements a notification feature using feature flags.

 Once you have completed the tutorial, you can modify the basic setup to adjust the percentage of users who experience this feature with a gradual rollout.
-The percentage of users split between the notification feature being visible or not is cached so their user experience will remain consistent.
+The experience that the user is exposed to is cached for consistency.

 Navigate to the Gradual Rollout form in Unleash by using the "Edit strategy" button.